mpiorowski/rusve/README.md

 - **Dockerized** - Easy do deploy, easy to move, easy to work with.
 Move to GCP?
 No problem.
 - **SSR Authentication** - Secured and safe.
 - **Sql Pools and Transactions** - Using the best practice for the best performance and safety.
-- **Multi-language** - You can use any language for backend.
+- **Multi language** - You can use any language for backend.
 Here we use mainly Rust, but there is also a Go service running.
 - **Files** - Upload, view and download.
 Everything ready to use.

 In progress: